 David M. Rubenstein

-David M. Rubenstein is a Co-Founder and Managing Director of The Carlyle Group, one of the world’s largest private equity firms.
+David M. Rubenstein is a Co-Founder and Co-Executive Chairman of The Carlyle Group, one of the world’s largest private equity firms.
 Rubenstein co-founded the firm in 1987.
-Since then, Carlyle has grown into a firm managing more than $150 billion from 36 offices around the world.
+Since then, Carlyle has grown into a firm managing more than $175 billion from 35 offices around the world.

 Rubenstein, a native of Baltimore, is a 1970 magna cum laude graduate of Duke, where he was elected Phi Beta Kappa.
 Following Duke, Rubenstein graduated in 1973 from The University of Chicago Law School, where he was an editor of the Law Review.

-Rubenstein is a member of The Business Council, Visiting Committee of the Kennedy School of Government at Harvard, the Harvard Business School Board of Dean’s Advisors, the Woodrow Wilson School Advisory Council at Princeton, the Board of Trustees of the Young Global Leaders Foundation, Advisory Board of School of Economics and Management Tsinghua University, the Madison Council of the Library of Congress, and the International Business Council of the World Economic Forum.
-Rubenstein is married to Alice Rogoff Rubenstein, and they have three grown children.
+Rubenstein is a member of the American Academy of Arts and Sciences, the Business Council, Visiting Committee of the Kennedy School of Government at Harvard, the Harvard Business School Board of Dean’s Advisors, the Board of Trustees of the Young Global Leaders Foundation, Advisory Board of School of Economics and Management Tsinghua University, the Madison Council of the Library of Congress (Chairman), and the International Business Council of the World Economic Forum.